bahrus/trans-render/README.md

 ```

-So dynamically adding new HTML elements that match the css selector will immediately get bound, as does dispatching events matching the observed property name(s).
+So dynamically adding new HTML elements that match the css selector will immediately get bound.

-We can also see the propagator in action:
+As does dispatching events matching the observed property name(s), as shown below:

 ```JavaScript
 //script #2